EternityForest/KaithemAutomation/help.md

 ### Widget.write(value) (Usually Available)

 sets the current "value" of the widget, an is available for all writable widgets where the idea of "value" makes sense.
-Unless overridden, this will set self.value, invoke any callback set for the widget(with user \_\_SERVER\_\_), and send the value to all subscribed clients.
+Unless overridded, this will set self.value, invoke any callback set for the widget(with user \_\_SERVER\_\_), and send the value to all subscribed clients.

 This should not be used from within the callback or overridden message handler due to the possibility of creating loops.
 To send a value to all clients without invoking any local callbacks or setting the local value, use send.